-One area where the insurance industry can make significant changes is to automate their invoicing system by using online invoicing tools that are now available.
-These cloud-based business and management tools offer a way to eliminate paper while increasing the likelihood of on-time or early premium payments.
+One area where the insurance industry can make significant changes is to automate its invoicing system by using online invoicing tools that are now available.
+These cloud-based business and management tools offer a way to eliminate paper while increasing the likelihood of on-time or yearly premium payments.

 Here are some of the other features offered when you migrate to using online invoicing tools for insurance companies:

 - Online invoicing tools make it easy to select a straightforward quote or invoice that captures your insurance brand while providing an easy-to-read format.
 There are numerous invoice templates to choose from so you are sure to find one that fits so no one has to go to the trouble of spending the time to design one.
 No need to reinvent the wheel.

 - Switching to a cloud-based invoicing system also means remote staff can handle this process for you from whatever device they are using.
 Plus, the database of invoices and recipients is always up-to-date for all users.
 Typically, you can set the number of users to maintain overall control.

 - These online tools come together in a dashboard that provides a single point where all the data comes together, including unpaid invoices, outstanding income, total tax invoiced, or any other data you need to determine your cash flow for the month.

 - You can also turn that data into helpful reports that graph and describe what the data means and how invoicing has changed over any time period you designate.
 This helps you gauge how your current workflow and business process are doing in case you need to make improvements.

 - If insurance invoices are the same amount each month, using an online tool that automatically sends those invoices reduces that labor-intensive process.
 This is especially the case should you have hundreds or even thousands of invoices to handle each month or quarter.
 Now you can focus on other things like building or solidifying client relationships.